Atanasius0205/DolphinID-RolePlay/Roleplay.md

 **What is roleplay?**
-Roleplay is the term that defines playing the role of a character in a game.
+Roleplaying - Taking the role of a specific individual, acting their life out in the path you see fit.
 In minecity rp you must play the role of the citizen you want to be.
 You can pretend to be a rude boss of one of the most dangerous gangs in the city, however you should behave as such.
 You can also be a normal and hardworking citizen who simply enjoys working and spending some free time doing outdoor activities.